- Assessment Overview (PDF)

 What are Colorado Measures of Academic Success?

 Colorado assessments are changing in order to accurately assess student mastery of the updated Colorado Academic Standards.
 The Colorado Measures of Academic Success (CMAS) name encompasses the new Colorado-developed science and social studies assessments as well as the Partnership for Assessment of Readiness for College and Careers (PARCC)-developed, English language arts (ELA) and mathematics assessments.
-In 2013-14, as the new CMAS science and social studies assessments are implemented and TCAP reading, writing and mathematics assessments are administered for the final year, CDE will begin transitioning to the new name for the state assessments – Colorado Measures of Academic Success.
+The new CMAS science and social studies assessments were administered in spring 2014 in grades 4, 5, 7, and 8.
 The CMAS PARCC English language arts and mathematics assessments will be administered for the first time in spring 2015.